Vilseck-Lab/LaDyBUGS/README.md

 # Step 2: Create OpenMM patch, generate lambda states
 Change the "nsubs" value in "generate_LambdaStates.py" to match the number of substituents you are working with.
+Run the generate_LambdaStates.py script with python to generate the set of lambda states.

 Make sure that the "boxsize" variable in "setupOMMSystem.py" matches your system size.